Fyzjym/DCC/README.md

 For the relevant code, please check the network section of the corresponding method on your own.

-# Generalized HTR method based on GAN
+# Generalized HTG method based on GAN

 ![Model](https://github.com/Fyzjym/DCC/blob/main/file/htg.png)